Skip to content

 References

-The standards and figures referenced above are general industry and regulator sources, cited so the technical claims can be checked against the originals.
+The standards referenced above are general industry and regulator sources, cited so the technical claims can be checked against the originals.
 The worked example uses illustrative engineering values and is not a Metromotion Controls measurement.

 About the author